Pranit5895/Web-Development/README.md

 HTML elements tell the browser how to display the content HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

+# What is CSS?
+Cascading Style Sheets (CSS) is used to format the layout of a webpage.

+With CSS, you can control the color, font, the size of text, the spacing between elements, how elements are positioned and laid out, what background images or background colors are to be used, different displays for different devices and screen sizes, and much more!

 YOUTUBE CHANNEL FROM WHICH I AM LEARNING IS
 <a href="https://www.youtube.com/playlist?list=PLu0W_9lII9agiCUZYRsvtGTXdxkzPyItg"> CODE WITH HARRY </a>